augustl/traffic-police/README.md

 A routing library for Clojure.
 Works with Ring out of the box.
 Can be extended to support any request/response scenario using a method+path semantic for routing.
 Clout is used for path matching (same as Compojure).

+## Installing

+Unfortunately, the version documented hree (0.3) is not in clojars yet.
+Stay tuned!

 ## Nested routes

 One of the value adds of traffic-police is a resources-like mindset where you can nest paths.